stateful/docs.runme.dev/docs/index.md

 title: Home
 ---

+Welcome to ▶️ Runme's docs.
+Thanks for stopping by.

 # **Quick Start ⚡️**

 If you are of the kind who likes to jump in head first.
 Below's a quick start guide to launch into Runme's self-hosted web UX.